 But she also acknowledges that tournaments for Peach’s travel team take place up to four weekends a month.
 These tournaments dominate their lives.

 Peach’s level of participation isn’t unique.
-A study presented at the 2017 meeting of the American Academy of Orthopaedic Surgeons noted that 45 percent of high school athletes now specialize in just one sport, often pursuing it year-round.
+A study presented at the 2017 meeting of the American Academy of Orthopedic Surgeons noted that 45 percent of high school athletes now specialize in just one sport, often pursuing it year-round.
 Youth sports in the United States is now a $15 billion industry.
 There are seemingly endless opportunities for club-level teams, personal coaches, and training technologies to help kids excel at their chosen sport.
 And many families believe that specializing in one sport is the best (and perhaps only) path to becoming a successful athlete.

 Tommy John, a sports chiropractor and author of Minimize Injury, Maximize Performance: A Sports Parent’s Survival Guide, refers to the intense focus on one sport as “the snowballing of sport.”
 He notes that it leads many teens and their parents to think that if they don’t take advantage of the resources, they’ll be left behind.

 John sees these problems regularly, and at increasingly earlier ages, at his practice in San Diego.“The youngest was nine,” he says.
 “He’d injured the growth plate in his shoulder from playing baseball year-round.”

 John is the son and namesake of former Major League Baseball legend Tommy John, for whom the “Tommy John” elbow ligament surgery is named.
 Although the surgery was originally for professional baseball players, John notes that the majority of the surgeries are now performed on teens with injuries from excessive pitching.